tidyverse/tidyverse.org/content/blog/tidymodels-2025-q1/index.md

 Since the beginning of 2021, we have been publishing quarterly updates here on the tidyverse blog summarizing what’s new in the tidymodels ecosystem.
 The purpose of these regular posts is to share useful new features and any updates you may have missed.
 You can check out the tidymodels tag to find all tidymodels blog posts here, including our roundup posts as well as those that are more focused.

-We've recently sent a steady stream of tidymodels packages to CRAN recently.
+We've sent a steady stream of tidymodels packages to CRAN recently.
 We usually release them in batches since many of our packages are tightly coupled with one another.
 Internally, this process is referred to as the "cascade" of CRAN submissions.

-The post will update you on which packages have changed and the major improvements you should know.
+The post will update you on which packages have changed and the major improvements you should know about.

 Here's a list of the packages and their News sections: